 That’s right, a plant!
 I used to think they were mushrooms too.
 Yet these beautiful ghosts are actually perennial plants that lack chlorophyll, a feature that gives them their pale white color.

-Although not a mushroom, I felt indian pipes deserved their own page to clear up some of the confusion about these crazy perennials.
-We'll start with some basic ghost plant facts, and then look at some of their unique features such as how they feed themselves and why they're cheaters.
+Although not a mushroom, I felt ghost pipes, aka indian pipes, deserved their own page to clear up some of the confusion about these crazy perennials.
+We’ll start with some basic ghost plant facts, and then look at some of their unique features such as how they feed themselves and why they’re cheaters.

 Now you may be wondering how a plant with no chlorophyll survives.
 Read on to learn more!